Jorge Coronado

 - 3-135 Crowe

 Jorge Coronado is Professor of modern Latin American and Andean literatures and cultures at Northwestern University.
 His undergraduate courses range across the 19th and 20th centuries and draw from various disciplines and cultural practices, such as history, archaeology, anthropology, music, photography, and literature.
-His graduate courses focus on two area: literary and cultural theory and Andean studies.
-He has taught in the department of Spanish & Portuguese as well as in Comparative Literary Studies and Latin American & Caribbean Studies, where he is a core faculty member.
-His affiliations at Northwestern include the Center for Native American and Indigenous Research and the Program in Critical Theory.
+His graduate courses focus on two areas: literary and cultural theory and Andean studies.
+He has taught in the Department of Spanish & Portuguese as well as in Comparative Literary Studies Program and the Program in Latin American & Caribbean Studies, where he is a core faculty member.
+Beyond these, his affiliations at Northwestern include the Andean Cultures & Histories working group, the Center for Native American & Indigenous Research, the Program in Critical Theory, and the German Department.

 He is the author of The Andes Imagined: Indigenismo, Society, and Modernity (Illuminations: Cultural Formations of the Americas series.
 University of Pittsburgh Press, 2009) and Portraits in the Andes: Photography and Agency, 1900-1950 (Illuminations: Cultural Formations of the Americas series.
 University of Pittsburgh Press, 2018).
 A co-edited volume on visual practices in relation to notions of landscape and region entitled Visiones de los Andes.
 Ensayos críticos sobre el concepto de paisaje y región (Entretejiendo.
 Crítica y teoría cultural latinoamericana series.
 Plural Editores and University of Pittsburgh) appeared in 2019 in La Paz.
-Currently, he is working on two single-author book projects: a manuscript tentatively entitled Lo andino: región, cultura, concepto that explores how the region has cohered in the cultural imagination since the early 19th century, and a study of the strange lettered practices that subalterns produced in early 20th century Latin America by tergiversating intellectuals’ tutelage to their own ends.
-He is also working on three co-edited volumes, to appear on Northwestern University Press, Editorial UniAndes, and Plural Editores.
+A co-edited anthology of anarchist and Marxist-influenced writing entitled Anarquismos y marxismos en Bolivia, Ecuador y Peru.
+Textos esenciales (Ediciones Achawata) appeared in 2023 in Lima.
+Two additional co-edited volumes on the cultural dimensions of archaeology are slated to appear on Northwestern University Press and Editorial UniAndes in Bogotá.
+Currently, he is advancing two single-author book projects: a manuscript tentatively entitled “Lo andino: región, cultura, concepto” that explores how the region has cohered in the cultural imagination since the early 19th century, and a study of the strange lettered practices that subalterns produced in early 20th century Latin America by tergiversating intellectuals’ tutelage to their own ends.